 Guardian has some impressive dental insurance plans that provide high value for the premiums.
 Some of the standout features include (depending on the plan), full coverage for preventative care – even when using an out-of-network dentist – and sealants for children up to 19 years old.
 The online system is easy to use, and Guardian has an account portal that you can access through a smartphone or tablet.
-Although it is only available in Arizona, California, Colorado, Florida, Illinois, Nevada, New York, Texas and Utah, its excellent service and strong plans earn it our Top Ten Reviews Silver Award.
+Although it is only available in Arizona, California, Colorado, Florida, Illinois, Nevada, New York, Texas and Utah, Guardian is still among the best options for dental insurance.

 Although plans vary depending on price and requirements, overall, Guardian has some of the best coverage of the insurance companies we reviewed.
 Some plans cover the entire cost of preventative exams, bitewing X-rays and cleanings, and up to 90 percent of procedures like fillings or simple extractions.
 Coverage for major procedures, like root canals, varies.
 There is also variation between what the plans cover for children versus adults.

 Because plans and pricing vary, we cannot give you an exact value statement on the monetary value of Guardian's plans or any of the other insurance companies we reviewed.
 However, one of the most important questions of dental insurance is, "Is it worth getting?"
 Therefore, we looked at policies for a single non-smoking woman in her 40s, one adding a dependent and another with two dependents.
 To determine savings, we priced out standard preventative care for each of these cases in 10 different zip codes.
 Finally, we compared costs for plans in those zip codes to see if you would save money purchasing insurance or just paying for the preventative procedures outright.